A New Wave in Robotics: Survey on Recent mmWave Radar Applications in Robotics: Acknowledgements

 \subsubsection{Speckle Noise}

 After a radar sends out an electromagnetic pulse it receives the reflected energy from objects in the environment.
-As the pulse interacts with environmental objects the radar wave is scattered into coherent signals that the antenna receives regardless of the authenticity of the return.
+As the pulse interacts with environmental objects the radar wave is scattered and the waveform can constructively and destructively interact with itself, either creating spurious returns or negating true returns that the antenna receives regardless of the authenticity of the return.
 Without a way to denote which returns are true or not, the sensor generates a distributions-form of scattered points denoted speckle noise.
 Uncertainty estimation around returned reflections, potentially across multiple scans, is required for precise landmark identification for pose estimation and feature matching.